codepilotsf/ezpz-ui/src/routes/radio/+page.md

 ### Example

 As mentioned above, a single radio button isn't very useful – but here's one anyway.
-The default color is `--ui-brand`.
+The default color is `--ui-accent`.

 ```svelte
 <script>